Arca Noë: Illustrations

 Arca Noë was dedicated to the twelve year-old king Charles II of Spain.
 Its attractiveness to children has been remarked on, with its lavish illustrations and half-playful tone.
 The dedication compared Noah's Ark to Charles' empire, pointing out that "what Noah had in a small space, you, High King, possess scattered throughout your realm."

 Arca Noë included many illustrations, detailing the design and construction of the ark and the animals preserved in it.

 The frontispiece depicted God directing putti bearing a flaming sword, alpha and omega, above the dove the Holy Spirit.
 Beneath them, surrounded by lost souls struggling in the waves to reach it, the Ark is afloat on the Flood, representing the Church with Christ keeping watch in the crow's nest and the words "Extra quam non est salus" ("outside of which there is no salvation") on its sail.
 The foreground shows Noah and his family giving thanks for their salvation.

 The interior of the book contained over 100 woodcut illustrations, including maps, charts and folding diagrams.
-Three of he finest illustrations were by Coenraet Decker - the portrait of Charles II, Noah and His Progeny, and the Submerged Mountains.
-Arca Noë also contains the largest illustration contained in any of Kircher’s books.
+Three of the finest illustrations were by Coenraet Decker - the portrait of Charles II, Noah and His Progeny, and the Submerged Mountains.
+Arca Noë also contains the largest illustration contained in any of Kircher's books.
 This was the cutaway diagram of the interior of the Ark, showing where the animals were housed.
 Measuring 39 x 17 ½ inches, it was made from three separate plates and folded out of the book.
 An entire section of the work was devoted to animals Kircher considered to be hybrid.
 As well as allowing Kircher to minimise the number of animals requiring space on the Ark, these hybrids also provided a good opportunity for including many exotic and fanciful illustrations to attract the interest of the book's young patron.